Download Unity

 When you've chosen the correct version of Unity Editor to install, you will be offered a variety of optional modules to install with it.

-Unity Hub can install Visual Studio for you, if that will be your code editor of choice.
+Unity Hub can install Visual Studio for you, if you prefer that code editor.

 Create a Project

-From the Projects tab, you can use the "New project" button to create a new project.
-If you have installed multiple versions of Unity Editor, you will be able to select which version to use for your new project.
+From the Projects tab, you can use the "New project" button to create a new Unity project.
+If you have installed multiple versions of Unity Editor, you must select the appropriate version required for your course.

 The requirements for this step are defined within our actual assignments.
-It is not necessary to do this step until you begin your exercises.
+Check Quest 1 for the specific requirements.